-She holds a LLB Law, a LLM Human Rights, a LLM International Economic Law, Justice & Development, and she is currently a MPhil/PhD Candidate.
+She holds a LLB in law, a LLM in human rights, a LLM in international economic law, justice and development, and she is currently a MPhil/PhD candidate.
 Her work has been published by the Birkbeck Law Review and the United Nations Association, among others.

 She is an associate tutor on constitutional and administrative law and a former associate lecturer on public international law.
 She also holds professional certificates from the University of Oxford, London School of Economics, Goldsmiths University, and the International Centre for Parliamentarian Studies.

 She’s a member of the Honourable Society of the Inner Temple, fellow of the Royal Society of Arts, fellow of the Chartered Management Institute, and an associate fellow of the Higher Education Academy.

 Marina holds a PhD in law from the London School of Economics (LSE), an LLM from University College London, and a master’s degree in law from the University of Leiden.

 She was previously leading articles editor at the Leiden Journal of International Law and LLM adviser at the LSE, where she also taught property law to undergraduates.

 Marina is a qualified solicitor/barrister in the Netherlands where she practised in litigation, international arbitration and commercial law as a senior associate at De Brauw Blackstone Westbroek (previously Linklaters & Alliance).